How does the Netherlands comply with EU law?

 Public information provided by the Commission provides ongoing insight into active formal legal proceedings brought against the Netherlands.
 Infringement procedures that are currently active and cases currently before the Court of Justice are shown.

 The Ministry of Foreign Affairs sends a summary of the status of active infringement procedures (broken down by ministry) to the House of Representatives every quarter.
+At the moment, 55 infringement procedures have been brought against the Netherlands, more than 20 of which relate to the incomplete transition of EU law into national law.
 It publishes an overview of the Netherlands’ legal representation at the Court of Justice every year.

 Neither the Commission nor the Netherlands provides public information on closed or active informal EU Pilots or SOLVIT procedures or on other informal processes.